 Actor Action Superintendent or designee Ensures TATs are trained in threat assessment by a threat assessment expert.
 [1] Free statewide training is available through the III.
 School and Campus Safety Program, at: https://ready.illinois.gov/plan/schools.html .
 Prior to the start of each school year, files this procedure and a list identifying the members of all TATs with: (1) a local law enforcement agency, and (2) the Regional Office of Education or Intermediate Service Center, as applicable.
 105 ILCS 128/45(b), amended by P.A.s 102-791 and 103-175.
-Informs the Board that this filling was completed.
+Informs the Board that this filing was completed.
 Building Principal Leads TAT.
-Selects TAT members with expertise in: School administration, e.g., a principal or other senior administrator from the school(s) covered by the TAT; Instruction, e.g., a teacher or administrator with instructional experience; Counseling, e.g., a school counselor, school psychologist or school social worker; Law enforcement, e.g., a school resource officer; Being a staff member in the building, e.g., school safety staff, human resources staff, special education staff, school nurse; and Other community resource persons (as members or consultants as determined by the TAT).
+Building Principal Selects TAT members, including at least one law enforcement official as well as cross-disciplinary representatives of the District who are most directly familiar with the mental and behavioral health needs of students and staff.
+Such cross-disciplinary representatives may include the following individuals employed by the District or a special education cooperative that serves the District and who are available to serve: An administrator; A teacher; A school counselor; A school psychologist; A school social worker; and Other District employees and/or community resource persons (as members or consultants as determined by the TAT).
 When resources allow, selects designated back-up for each core TAT member, from the same or similar areas of expertise, to fulfill their duties in the event of their absence or inability.
 Designates a TAT Triage Team.
 Ensures that any reporting mechanisms used by the school community are kept up to date, work consistently, and are checked on a regular and timely basis.
 Establishes an intake and triage process for reports regarding concerning, aberrant, or threatening behavior and/or communication.
-When a report is received, activates the TAT and uses this procedure.
-TAT Receives education and seeks training resources, including but not limited to 4:190-AP2, E1, Principles of Threat Assessment ; 4:190-AP2, E2, Threat Assessment Documentation ; 4:190-AP2, E3, Threat Assessment Key Areas and Questions; Examples ; 4:190-AP2, E4, Responding to Types of Threats ; and 4:190-AP2, E5, Threat Assessment Case Management Strategies .
+When a report is received, activates the TAT and uses this administrative procedure 4:190-AP2, Threat Assessment Team (TAT).

+TAT Receives education and seeks training resources, including but not limited to exhibits 4:190-AP2, E1, Principles of Threat Assessment; 4:190-AP2, E2, Threat Assessment Documentation; 4:190-AP2, E3, Threat Assessment Key Areas and Questions; Examples; 4:190-AP2, E4, Responding to Types of Threats; and 4:190-AP2, E5, Threat Assessment Case Management Strategies.
 Receives initial and periodic refresher threat assessment training by a threat assessment expert.
-Commits to work collaboratively with each other, with other school staff, and (as appropriate) with community resources to support the purposes of the

-TAT and the safety of the school, its students, and its staff.
+Commits to work collaboratively with each other, with other school staff, and (as appropriate) with community resources to support the purposes of the TAT and the safety of the school, its students, and its staff.
 Actively, lawfully, and ethically communicates with each other, District administrators, and other school staff who have a need to know particular information to support the safety of the school, its students, and its staff.
 Trains staff, students, parents/guardians, and other members of the school community to recognize and report possible threats by conducting presentations, broadly disseminating relevant information, and ensuring access to consultation from the TAT.
 Identifies and trains members of the school community who can take reports of possible threats.

-Effectively implements Board policy 4:190, Targeted School Violence Prevention Program.
+Effectively implements Board policy 4:190, Targeted School Violence Prevention Program .